Wall Street jumps as May retail sales boost hopes of swift recovery

 A Commerce Department report showed overall retail receipts rose 17.7% last month as Americans resumed spending after weeks of lockdown, although the rebound retraces only a fraction of the historic drops in March and April.

-"We had retail sales which is giving signals to the investing community that things are better than first assessed," said Andre Bakhos, managing director at New Vines Capital Llc at Bernardsville, New Jersey.
+"We're continuing to see better-than-expected economic data fuel this bull rally," said Sam Stovall, chief investment strategist at CFRA Research in New York.

-Results from a UK-led trial showed giving low doses of the generic steroid drug dexamethasone to patients admitted to hospital with COVID-19 reduced death rates by around a third among those with the most severe cases of infection.
+Meanwhile, results from a UK-led trial showed giving low doses of generic steroid drug dexamethasone to patients admitted to hospital with COVID-19 reduced death rates by around a third among severe cases.

 U.S. stocks ended a volatile session higher on Monday as the Federal Reserve said it would start buying corporate bonds to infuse liquidity.
 A report overnight said the Trump administration was preparing a nearly $1 trillion infrastructure proposal.

-"The Fed committing to buying corporate bonds is also giving the market confidence that it is going to be there on several levels," Bakhos said.
+Fed Chair Jerome Powell told U.S. lawmakers on Tuesday that while the economic data is encouraging, a full recovery will not occur until the Americans are sure that the health crisis has been brought under control.

+The S&P 500 hit session low after news that Beijing had sharply ramped up restrictions on people leaving the city in an effort to stop the most serious coronavirus flare-up since February from spreading.

-The S&P 500 is now only about 8% below its all-time high hit four months earlier, although the pace of gains have slowed since the Fed issued a grim economic outlook last week.
+The benchmark is now only about 8% below its all-time high hit four months earlier, although the pace of gains have slowed since the Fed issued a grim economic outlook last week.

-In his prepared remarks, Fed Chair Jerome Powell reiterated the United States faces an uncertain, uneven and prolonged recovery from the coronavirus crisis.
+"Right now, prices are skyrocketing and fundamentals are going nowhere.
+I need to see upward revisions to earnings forecasts for me to begin to feel better about this market," Stovall said.

-All 11 S&P sub-indexes were trading higher, with energy .SPNY, technology .SPLRCT and materials .SPLRCM climbing about 2% each.
+All 11 S&P sub-indexes were trading higher, led by a 2.8% jump for the healthcare index .SPXHC.

-Industrial giants Caterpillar Inc CAT.N jumped 5% and Boeing Co BA.N 4%, leading gains on the blue-chip Dow index.

-Eli Lilly and Co LLY.N jumped 14.1% after its breast cancer therapy Verzenio met the main goal of reducing the risk of it returning in the early stages in a late-stage study.
+Eli Lilly and Co LLY.N advanced 17.3% after its breast cancer therapy Verzenio met the main goal of reducing the risk of it returning in the early stages in a late-stage study.

+Industrial giants Caterpillar Inc CAT.N jumped 5.1% and Boeing Co BA.N 4.6%, leading gains on the blue-chip Dow index.

-Advancing issues outnumbered decliners by a 5.43-to-1 ratio on the NYSE and by a 3.16-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 5.62-to-1 ratio on the NYSE and a 3.61-to-1 ratio on the Nasdaq.

-The S&P index recorded six new 52-week highs and no new low, while the Nasdaq recorded 84 new highs and four new lows.
+The S&P index recorded seven new 52-week highs and no new low, while the Nasdaq recorded 95 new highs and five new lows.

 (Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Shounak Dasgupta and Arun Koyyur)